carlosperate/awesome-microbit/README.md

 - [blehid](https://github.com/bsiever/microbit-pxt-blehid) - Set up the micro:bit V2 as a Bluetooth HID device, like a keyboard, mouse, or gamepad.
 - [Sonic Pi OSC](https://github.com/RBilsland/pxt-sonicpiosc) - Send OpenSound Control (OSC) messages to Sonic Pi from a micro:bit using an ESP8266.
 - [micro:bit Timers](https://github.com/robo-technical-group/pxt-microbit-timers/) - Provides timer based functions for debouncing, throttling, delaying and running code in the background.
+- [Music Helpers](https://github.com/jaustin/pxt-musichelpers/) - Modify how tones played by the original music blocks are played, adding interesting capabilities like pentatonics or custom tweaks to simulate other instruments.

 ### 🗿 MakeCode Extensions - Hardware drivers